fiedl/neography_test/README.md

 bundle exec rake neo4j:start
 ```

-This will neo4j and start a database server in the background.
+This will install neo4j and start a database server in the background.

 ## Starting the Script